-The goals of IEE are to:
+The specific goals of the IEE are as follows:

-- Contribute to the development of the science of nursing education.
+- Contribute to the development of the science of nursing education